How to MIG Weld Cast Iron: And How to Skip Preheating

-Furthermore, if the settings are too low, the short-circuit mode might melt the wire but not the casting.
+If the settings are too low, the short-circuit mode might melt the wire but not the casting.
 This will create a superficial weld without strength.
-You can weld on similar scrap iron, cut it and check the penetration.
+You can weld on similar scrap iron, cut it and check the depth of fusion.

 Pushing the MIG torch is better for improved gas coverage and lower penetration.

-Modern MIG welding machines support the synergic feature.
-It auto-adjusts the wire speed and voltage after you input what wire you want to use and the base metal’s type and thickness.
+Modern MIG machines support the synergic feature.
+It auto-adjusts the wire speed and voltage after you input what wire you will use and the base metal type and thickness.
 Other machines can output pulsed current to achieve penetration with less heat.
 These make welding cast iron easier.

-What MIG welding wire is the best for cast iron?
+What MIG wire is the best for cast iron?

 Nickel-based wires are the proper consumables for all cast-iron types.
 These wires don’t shrink much and always offer ductile weld metal.
 They also resist carbon absorption.
-As a result, they lower the high cracking risk of cast iron.
+As a result, they lower the high cracking risk.

 The ERNiFe-CI wire’s main elements are 55% nickel (Ni) and iron (Fe), with a small amount of various other elements.
 It is superior in every way to the ERNi-CI except machinability.

 The ERNi-CI is almost pure nickel.
 Use it when you want 100% machinable weld metal.
 But it doesn’t have tensile strength high enough to weld most ductile irons.
-Also, this wire cannot tolerate high amounts of sulfur, phosphorous and other impurities in low-quality castings.
-The bead may crack longitudinal when it cools down.
+Also, it cannot tolerate high amounts of sulfur, phosphorous, and other impurities in low-quality castings.
+These impurities cause hot cracking when the bead cools down.

-Another wire you can use is the ERNiCu that instead of iron (Fe) it contains copper (Cu).
-It offers higher ductility and corrosion resistance but might absorb carbon.
+Another wire you can use is the ERNiCu that contains copper (Cu) instead of iron.
+It offers higher ductility and corrosion resistance but may absorb carbon.
 Ensure the lowest possible penetration to avoid this because carbon and copper in the puddle lead to hot cracking.

 The proper nickel wire will give you sound welds that will last for a long time, even if the casting’s service conditions are demanding.

-However, MIG welding cast iron has a significant disadvantage, nickel wire costs a lot of money.
+However, there is a significant disadvantage, nickel wire costs a lot of money.
 A two-pound (900gr) nickel-iron spool costs at least $100.

 To make things worse, these wires need 75% argon and 25% helium shielding gas to offer good results with the short-circuit transfer.
-You must also set a higher gas flow rate compared to typical gases for mild steel.
+You must also set a higher gas flow rate compared to mild steel flow rates.

 The different gas cylinder adds additional cost, time, and effort.

-Nickel wire is expensive for home usage since you only need a small quantity to repair cast iron.
+Nickel wire is expensive for home usage since you only need a small quantity to repair castings.
 But it is wise for professional work since repairing cast iron has a high return on investment (ROI).

 With the proper nicker wire, preheating isn’t necessary for simple welds.
 That makes things simpler and cheaper.
 But if you have a large or complicated casting, or it’s restrained, use preheating.